Exactly How I Ski on Ice (Without Failing)

 - Look ahead and plot your turns to avoid obstacles or large bumps.

 Skis should be filled after 8-10 days of full ski days.
 This means deburring and flattening the edge of the skis rather than a full machine sharpen which should be done once per season for the average skier who skis 1-2 weeks per year.

-Less if your skiing on soft snow and more regularly if they take a beating on hard snow.
+Less if you're skiing on soft snow and more regularly if they take a beating on hard snow.

-If you own your skis, you’ll need to tune and wax them yourself (only if you know how) or take them into a ski shop for a professional service.
+If you own your skis, you'll need to tune and wax them yourself (only if you know how) or take them to a ski shop for a professional service.

 Sharp skis for ice and hard snow.